Sairyss/domain-driven-hexagon/README.md

 Though, violating this rule and returning some metadata, like `ID` of a created item, redirect link, confirmation message, status, or other metadata is a more practical approach than following dogmas.

 All changes done by `Commands` (or by events or anything else) across multiple aggregates should be saved in a single database transaction (if you are using a single database).
 This means that inside a single process, one command/request to your application usually should execute **only one** [transactional operation](https://en.wikipedia.org/wiki/Database_transaction) to save **all** changes (or cancel **all** changes of that command/request in case if something fails).
 This should be done to maintain consistency.
 To do that something like [Unit of Work](https://www.c-sharpcorner.com/UploadFile/b1df45/unit-of-work-in-repository-pattern/) or similar patterns can be used.
-Example: [create-user.service.ts](src/modules/user/commands/create-user/create-user.service.ts) - notice how it extends a `CommandHandler<UnitOfWork>` and gets a transactional repository from `this.unitOfWork`.
+Example: [create-user.service.ts](src/modules/user/commands/create-user/create-user.service.ts) - notice how it gets a transactional repository from `this.unitOfWork`.

 **Note**: `Command` is not the same as [Command Pattern](https://refactoring.guru/design-patterns/command), it is just a convenient name to represent that this object executes some state-changing action.
 Both `Commands` and `Queries` in this example are just simple objects that carry data between layers.